spatie/laravel-data/docs/as-a-data-transfer-object/creating-a-data-object.md

 SongData::withoutMagicalCreationFrom($song);
 ```

-## Advanced creation
+## Advanced creation using factories

-Internally this package is using a pipeline to create a data object from something.
-This pipeline exists of steps which transform properties into a correct structure and it can be completely customized.
-You can read more about it [here](/docs/laravel-data/v3/advanced-usage/pipeline).
+It is possible to configure how a data object is created, whether it will be validated, which casts to use and more.
+You can read more about it [here](/docs/laravel-data/v4/advanced-usage/factories).